DigitalPublishingToolkit/TOD18-Geoblocking/md/14MendesMoreiradeSaBrazil.md

 audiences that informally download content.[^14MendesMoreiradeSaBrazil_16] Some Netflix subscribers even mentioned that they have minimized or even ceased torrenting since they signed up for the service.
-Everyone who mentioned the monthly subscription of R\$19.90 (about USD6) per month said the price was fair.
+Everyone who mentioned the monthly subscription of R\ 19.90 (about USD6) per month said the price was fair.

 Once again, it is important to note that only 60% of the population in